weweb-assets/ww-chat-ai/AI.md

 -   **Attachments not working:** Ensure `allowAttachments` is set to `true` and file URLs are accessible
 -   **Chat not scrolling to bottom:** Call `scrollToBottom` action after programmatically adding messages
 -   **User avatar not displaying:** Verify the avatar URL is valid (initials will be shown as fallback)
+-   **Right-click event not firing:** Make sure the component is not in editing mode
+-   **Group chat header not showing correctly:** Check that you have messages from multiple different senders
+-   **messageReceived event not triggering:** Verify that the incoming message has a different senderId than currentUserId